BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season!
-Nur-Sultan experiences extreme temperature fluctuations.
-Even in summer, evenings can get cool, and winters are notoriously frigid.
-Think thermal base layers for winter and a light jacket for summer evenings.
+Nur-Sultan experiences extreme temperature fluctuations; pack layers!
+Even in summer, evenings can be cool, and winters are famously frigid.
+Think thermal base layers, a warm, windproof jacket, and sturdy, waterproof boots for the colder months.

 safety

-Nur-Sultan is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded places like markets or bus stations.
-Keep your valuables secure and avoid walking alone in poorly lit areas late at night.
+Nur-Sultan is generally a very safe city with low crime rates, but like anywhere, be aware of your surroundings, especially in crowded areas or tourist hotspots.
+Keep your valuables secure and avoid displaying expensive items openly.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.